Setup

 setup gemini-cli

-Pins claw.mode=geminicli and configures settings.json hooks plus native OTLP export.
+Adds or reconfigures Gemini CLI with --connector geminicli and configures hooks plus native OTLP export.

 setup copilot